Kabelnoord

-Kabelnoord (or officially known as NV Kabeltelevisie Noord-Oost Friesland) is a Frisian cable and fiber to the home (FTTH) operator, providing digital cable television, Internet, and telephone service to both residential and commercial customers, in the Dutch provinces of Friesland and Groningen.
+NV Kabeltelevisie Noord-Oost Friesland is a Frisian cable and fiber to the home (FTTH) operator, providing digital cable television, Internet, and telephone service to both residential and commercial customers, in the Dutch provinces of Friesland and Groningen.

 Kabelnoord was established in 1979 as a common utility company with the aim of connecting as many households as possible to cable television.
 In 1996 the company became a public limited company.